 When did the standard of being a person of integrity stop applying to those individuals who would seek to serve our country in government?
 Why does our nation tolerate individuals that serve or wish to serve in public office, when they demonstrate patterns of behavior such as dishonesty, misrepresentation, corruption, and fraud?
 Where is the personal integrity and where is the accountability from the people of the nation?

-How is it that individuals like Donald Trump, Hillary Clinton, and others in the political arena today can rise to such a high level of public favor in the polls when their official and unofficial behavior, their record of questionable decision making, and pattern of deliberate evasiveness is seen day after day, week after week?
+How can so many in the political arena rise to such a high level of public favor in the polls when their official and unofficial behavior, their record of questionable decision making, and pattern of deliberate evasiveness is seen day after day, week after week?
 Where is the personal integrity?
 Where is the professional integrity?
 It is not a Democrat or Republican issue…it is a human issue.

 A candidate’s positional support for programs, issues, and forms of leadership are borne out of their integrity.
 The moral standards in our country have devolved to a state of undefined personal preferences and relativistic self-centeredness and as a result the standard by which we hold government officials has been lowered to a similar level.
 So it is not surprising that our elected officials demonstrate that same level of offense and deflection when called to give an account for their actions.